MortgagePros and Cons of Using a Home Equity Loan for Debt Consolidation

 Debt management plan

 In some cases, going through a nonprofit credit counseling agency can be a feasible option for consumers who want to manage their debt without tapping their home equity.
-Credit counselors set you up on a debt management plan (DMP) that has a single payment each month, but they can also try negotiating with creditors to lower interest rates.
+Credit counselors set you up on a debt management plan (DMP) that has a single payment each month, but they can also try negotiating with creditors to lower your interest rates.

-Key debt management plan takeaways:
+Key debt management plan takeaways

 • It’s arranged through a credit counseling agency